 Online Vending Machine Service Requests will post directly to the Vendor as well as to University personnel.

-- Vending Machine Refunds - Vending Machine Refund Requests will be processed after the University returns from remote status.
+- Vending Machine Refunds - Vending Machine Refund Requests will be processed on the first and third Fridays of each month.

 - Vending Machine Inquiries - PTS staff are still responding to vending machine inquiries via email to firstname.lastname@example.org.